goodpea2/brick/README.md

 To ensure clear communication, here are the internal names for various game elements:

 *   **Ball Types:**
+    *   `classic`: Yellow ball, no abilities but 150% base HP.
+The starting ball.
     *   `explosive`: Yellow ball with red glow, power-up creates an explosion.
     *   `piercing`: Yellow ball, power-up lets it fly through a set number of bricks.
     *   `split`: Yellow ball, power-up splits it into three.